wdi-sf-fall/notes/week_10_angular_and_reviews/day_02_socket_css_ionic/dusk/readme.md

 ![Pig](http://msjacoby.com/wilbur.gif)

 ##Objective
-Using your knowledege of **animations** in CSS, you should be able to create cool animations in any browser.

-Today we will be creating a animation of a pig walking.
+Using your knowledege of **animations** in CSS, we will be creating a animation of a pig walking.
 You can see a gif of what the [final product](http://imgur.com/mwOvBSA) should look like.

 ###1) Open the HTML file `pigAnimation`